-Analysing the single magma chamber model outputs, it emerges how ΔP_e limits the effects of gravitational loading.
-On the contrary, the dual magma chamber geometry better describes the inflation induced by ΔP_e within magma chambers, with the formation of the stress arch in the σ_3 plot.
-It is worth noting that for both single and dual magma chamber models, changing

-- 300 formation of the stress arch in the σ3 plot.
-It is worth noting that for both single and dual magma chamber models, changing ΔP_e from 10 to 20 MPa slightly affects the magnitude of the stress but not its general pattern (Appendices 1 and 2).
-The presence of dykes in the magma feeding system dramatically changes the σ3 and σ1 patterns (Fig. 6), which become quite homogeneous throughout the computational domain, with the only exception of sidewall effects induced by the zero displacement conditions.
-The addition of extensional field stress of 5 MPa reduces the sidewall effects and produces an almost homogeneous stress distribution in the upper part of the computational domain, above the top of the deep magma chamber. - substantiation in the upper part of the computational domain, above the top of the deep magna cha
+it emerges that $\Delta P_e$ limits the effects of gravitational loading.
+In contrast, the dual magma chamber geometry better describes the inflation induced by $\Delta P_e$ within magma chambers, with the formation of the stress arch in the $\sigma_3$ plot.
+It is worth noting that for both the single and dual magma chamber models, changing $\Delta P_e$ from 10 to 20 MPa slightly affects the magnitude of the stress but not its general pattern (Appendices A and B).
+The presence of dykes in the magma feeding system dramatically changes the $\sigma_3$ and $\sigma_1$ patterns (Fig. 6), which become quite homogeneous throughout the computational domain, with the only exception of sidewall effects induced by the zero displacement conditions.
+The addition of extensional field stress of 5 MPa reduces the sidewall effects and produces an almost homogeneous stress distribution in the upper part of the computational domain above the top of the deep magma chamber.
 This, along with the additional inclusion of the damage zones introduced to mimic the effects of CR faults, describes a volcanic system close to equilibrium, in which pressure within the volcano feeding system almost equilibrates the lithostatic stress (Sulpizio et al., 2017).